ServeMeLlib/dev/README.md

 ---- To open your default browser automatically when you start ServeMe.exe , put this in your server.csv `app openDefaultBrowserOnStartUp`

 ---- Ok, how about this, imagine you'd like to call a method from an assembly from a dll file.
-Here is how to do it in server.csv `getSome,assembly file:///D:/ServeMe.Tests/bin/Debug/ServeMe.Tests.DLL ServeMe.Tests.when_serve_me_runs DoSomething w,get`
+Here is how to do it in server.csv `getSome,assembly file:///D:/ServeMe.Tests/bin/Debug/ServeMe.Tests.DLL ServeMe.Tests.when_serve_me_runs DoSomething w,get` Inside unit tests you can use this helper method to compose the execution instruction `string instruction = ServeMe.GetMethodExecutionInstruction(this.GetType(), methodName, arg);`

 ----
 This is how a sample server.csv looks like https://github.com/ServeMeLlib/dev/blob/master/server.csv